SSSxCCC/steel/README.md

 ## Build and run Steel Editor

-Currently, it is recommended to run in VSCode in debugging mode, convenient for debugging.
+Currently, it is recommended to run in VSCode, convenient for debugging.
 Desktop:
 ```
 cargo run -p steel -F desktop